robin-raymond/zax.io/compiler-directives.md

 #### `variables` default directive

 The `[[variables=<options>]]` directive declares defaults for the declaration of all variables.
 See the [mutability](mutable.md) section for more details.
 This directive only applies to all source code following the directive and does not change the defaults for any imported modules.
-No `push` or `pop` option exists as the default for a project should not be mixed and matched.
-Either the project's world is mutable by default, or immutable by default.

 The options are:
 * `final` - any declared variable is disallowed changing its value (but makes no promise about mutable contents within the variable)
 * `varies` (default) - any declared variable is allowed to change its value and contents
 * `mutable` - a `constant` applied to a `mutable` type is ignored for the type and the type becomes mutable (not recommended)
 * `immutable` (default) - a `constant` applied to a `mutable` type is respected an the the remains `immutable` and `constant`
+* `push` - push the current `variables` state onto the stack
+* `pop` - pop the previous `variables` state from the stack

 Example of how `varies` / `final` default applied to variables: